 The creation of the rock formation in Arizona known as The Wave started more than 190 million years ago.
 Today, this fascinating sandstone formation in the Vermilion Cliffs National Monument is one of the most photographed in the region.

 To get the best view of The Wave, hike along the six-mile return trail that passes through a beautiful wilderness area.

 12. Valley of Fire, Nevada

 The Valley of Fire State Park is known for its stunning scenery that looks like something from another planet!
-The park covers 46,000 acres in Nevada and features red sandstone structures that look like they are on fire when the sun hits them just right.
+The park covers 46,000 acres in Nevada and features red sandstone structures that look on fire when the sun hits them just right.

-As you explore this park, you’ll see many attractions including Native American petroglyphs, Lost City Museum, Elephant Rock and many hiking trails such as Fire Wave, Rainbow Vista, White Domes Trail and Canyon Trail.
+As you explore this park, you’ll see many attractions, including Native American petroglyphs, Lost City Museum, Elephant Rock, and hiking trails such as Fire Wave, Rainbow Vista, White Domes Trail, and Canyon Trail.
 If you prefer to enjoy the scenery from the road, Mouse’s Tank Road and White Domes Road are two of the best scenic drives in the park.